mpartipilo/tikatours_src/data/extracted/content/regions/regions/samtskhe-javakheti/index.en.md

 </div>

 <div class="row content-row"><!-- 1187 (4)-->
-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1579 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1579 -->

 ### History

-Samtskhe\-Javakheti was part of Tao\-Klarjeti, a cradle of medieval Georgian culture that extended well into what is now Turkey.
-Artifacts found during archeological diggings indicate that Samtskhe\-Javakheti was settled during the Bronze Age.
+Samtskhe-Javakheti was part of Tao-Klarjeti, a cradle of medieval Georgian culture that extended well into what is now Turkey.
+Artifacts found during archeological diggings indicate that Samtskhe-Javakheti was settled during the Bronze Age.

-Tao\-Klarjeti fell under Ottoman rule from the 1550s to the 1870s, was briefly part of independent Georgia after the Russian Revolution, and was then divided between Turkey and Bolshevik Georgia in 1921.
+Tao-Klarjeti fell under Ottoman rule from the 1550s to the 1870s, was briefly part of independent Georgia after the Russian Revolution, and was then divided between Turkey and Bolshevik Georgia in 1921.

 ### Geography and climate

-Samtskhe\-Javakheti is a mountainous region, bordered by the Arsiani Mountains to the west and the Persati Mountains to the north.
+Samtskhe-Javakheti is a mountainous region, bordered by the Arsiani Mountains to the west and the Persati Mountains to the north.
 To the south, it shares an international border with Turkey and Armenia.